QuantumFusion-network/qf-solochain/docs/executables_and_runtimes.md

 ## Executables and runtimes

-### Main node executable and runtime
-The main node executable is `qf-node` and the runtime is `qf-runtime`.

 ### Build the node binary
 For building the fastchain node binary use
 ```bash
 cargo build -p qf-node --release
 ```

-or for parachain node use
+and for parachain node use

 ```bash
 cargo build -p qf-parachain-node --release